Optimal Capacity Modification for Stable Matchings with Ties: MINMAX-SS Problem

 \begin{lem} If there exists an instance $G'$ obtained from $G$ with $q'(h)\in \{1,2\}$ for all $h\in \HH$ such that $G'$ admits a \SSM, say $M'$, then the instance $\II$ admits a satisfying assignment such that at least one and at most two variables in each clause are set to true. \end{lem} \begin{proof} We obtain a truth assignment for variables in $\II$ using the quotas of hospitals in $G'$.
 Set $X_i$ in clause \ct{s} to true if $q'(v_i^s)=2$.
 Otherwise, set $X_i$ in clause \ct{s} to false.
 By using Claim~\ref{cl:atLeast1vDuplicated} and Claim~\ref{cl:atmost2vDuplicated}, we know that each clause has at least one and at most two variables set to true.
 This implies that every clause is satisfied.
 Using Claim~\ref{cl:allVDuplicated}, we conclude that this assignment is consistent.
 Therefore, every clause has at least one and at most two variables set to true.
 Thus, we have the required satisfying assignment for~$\II$. \end{proof}

-Next, we show that the preference lists of residents admit single-peakedness\footnote{Single-peaked preferences originate from the problems in the context of elections where preferences are strict and complete.
+Next, we show that the preference lists of residents admit single-peakedness\footnote{Single-peaked preferences originate from the study of elections, where preferences are typically assumed to be strict and complete.
 Preferences are called single-peaked if there is an arrangement of alternatives such that each voter’s preference graph has only one local maximum.
 In this graph, alternatives are on the $x$-axis, and scores assigned by voters are on the $y$-axis.
 Single-peaked preferences have also been considered for stable matchings~\cite{bartholdi1986stable,alcalde1994top,bredereck2020stable}.
 Social choice literature has adapted these notions to incomplete preferences as well~\cite{bredereck2020stable,fitzsimmons2020incomplete}.
-For the bipartite graph $G=(\RR\cup\HH,E)$, providing a strict linear ordering over $\RR$ and $\HH$ separately, suffices.} property.
-We note that the preference list of a degree-2 vertex is always single-peaked w.r.t. any linear ordering, and the preference list of a degree-3 vertex is single-peaked w.r.t. the strict linear ordering if its least-preferred neighbor does not lie between its two other neighbors in that ordering.
+For the bipartite graph $G=(\RR\cup\HH,E)$, providing a strict linear ordering over $\RR$ and $\HH$ separately suffices.} property.
+We note that the preference list of a degree-2 vertex is always single-peaked with respect to any linear ordering, and the preference list of a degree-3 vertex is single-peaked with respect to the strict linear ordering if its least-preferred neighbor does not lie between its two other neighbors in that ordering.
 Now, we give the strict linear ordering of hospitals in $G$ as follows.
 Let $V^s$ denote the strict order $\langle v_i^s, v_j^s,v_k^s \rangle$ and $W$ to denote the strict order $\langle w^1,w^2,\ldots,w^{\alpha}\rangle$.
 Then the strict linear ordering of hospitals is given as $\langle V^1, V^2, \ldots, V^{\alpha}, W\rangle$.
 It is trivial to observe that for any resident $r$, the preference list of $r$ has a single peak over the above linear ordering.
 Thus, resident preferences are single-peaked.

 Now, we show that the hospital preference lists are derived from a master list.
 We give a master list of residents as follows.
 Let $A^s$ denote the strict order $\langle a_i^s, a_j^s,a_k^s \rangle$, $B$ denote the tie containing all the $b$-residents and $D^s$ denote the tie $( d_1^s, d_2^s,d_3^s)$.
 Then, the master list of residents is given as $\langle A^1, A^2, \ldots, A^{\alpha}, B, D^1, D^2,\ldots, D^{\alpha}\rangle$.
 It can be easily verified that the preference list of each hospital is derived from this master list.